jalder/pykmip-k8s-csfle/README.md

 2. cert-manager

-Install cert-manager in your k8s clusters and configure it to watch all namespaces.
+Install cert-manager in your k8s cluster and configure it to watch all namespaces.

 3. MongoDB Kubernetes Operator (Community)